 Save upto Rs 46,800in Tax under section 80 C

-At the beginning of every financial year, the Government of India comes up with a blueprint of how the expenditures and revenues of the country will be taken care of in that year.
+At the beginning of every financial year, the Government of India comes up with a blueprint of how the expenditures and revenues of the country will be taken care of that year.
 The Finance Minister presents the budget in February so that it can be finalized before the start of the new fiscal year, that is, April.
 Under Article 112 of the Constitution of India, Union Budget is a detailed statement of the country's estimated upcoming expenses and revenue sources.

 In general, Union Budget is classified into 2 parts: